DEX-Company/wallet-manager/README.md

     *  `nile`    : https://nile.dev-ocean.com
     *  `pacific` : https://pacific.oceanprotocol.com
     *  `host`    : http://localhost:8545
+    *  `local`   : Use the local address and private key

-or the actual URL of the Parity Node to access, such as `http://192.168.1.1:8545`.
+or the actual URL of the Parity Node to access, such as `http://192.168.1.1:8545`. or a the network name `local` which directs the app to use the local address on disk.

+*  `[amount]` optional amount that will default to 10 tokens.
+*  `[local]` optional `local` keyword that can be omitted to imply the local address/key